rundeck/rundeck/docs/en/plugins-user-guide/configuring.md

 ### Storage Plugins

-Storage plugins are configured in the `rundeck-config.properties` file.
+Storage plugins for the [Storage Facility](../administration/storage-facility.html) are configured in the `rundeck-config.properties` file.

+Two separate "containers" are used, one for Key Storage, and one for Project Definition Storage.

+* Key Storage
+    * uses a configuration prefix of `rundeck.storage.provider`
-By default, the `file` implementation is used, and files are stored at the `${framework.var.dir}/storage` path.
+    * uses `file` provider by default, stored at the `${framework.var.dir}/storage` path
+    * stores all content under the `/keys` top-level path
+* Project Definition Storage
+    * uses a configuration prefix of `rundeck.config.storage.provider`
+    * uses `db` provider by default
+    * stores all content under the `/projects` top-level path

-To configure a different Storage Plugin, modify your `rundeck-config.properties` file:
+To configure a different Storage Plugin Provider for either **Key Storage** or **Project Definition Storage**, modify your `rundeck-config.properties` file:

 To use the `db` storage:

-    rundeck.storage.provider.1.type=db
-    rundeck.storage.provider.1.path=/
+    [prefix].1.type=db
+    [prefix].1.path=/

 To use the `file` storage:

-    rundeck.storage.provider.1.type=file
-    rundeck.storage.provider.1.path=/
-    rundeck.storage.provider.1.config.baseDir=${framework.var.dir}/storage
+    [prefix].1.type=file
+    [prefix].1.path=/
+    [prefix].1.config.baseDir=${framework.var.dir}/storage

 Each Storage Plugin defines its own configuration properties, so if you are using a third-party plugin refer to its documentation.
-You can set the configuration properties via `rundeck.storage.provider.#.config.PROPERTY`.
+You can set the configuration properties via `[prefix].#.config.PROPERTY`.

 For the builtin `file` implementation, these are the configuration properties: